 Putting police officers on bikes is an old concept, dating back at least 100 years.
 Over the past decade, bike patrol programs have made a huge resurgence to their increased effectiveness in urban and highly-populated areas.
 At UTC, bike patrols have proven to be an excellent method of policing our campus.

-Bike patrol programs have many advantages: an officer becomes more approachable, without the car doors and windows creating a barrier between the officer and the public and allows for more informal interactions.
-This approachability augments the University of Tennessee at Chattanooga’s commitment towards community policing.
-The bicycle also attracts young people to Officers, which creates a learning situation for safe riding practices.
+Bike patrols have many advantages.
+On bike patrol, an officer becomes more approachable, without car doors and windows creating a barrier between the officer and the public.
+This approachability augments the University's commitment to community policing by increasing informal interactions.
+A bicycle also increases access to areas such as trails, courtyards, and alleys, broadening our patrol abilities.

-In order to become a member of the bike team, the Officer must attend an intensive four-day training program.
-The Training teaches the Officer advanced riding skills, offensive, and defensive riding strategies and basic bike maintenance.
-There are currently three bike Officers, Sergeant Truiett and Field Training Officers Johnson and Soyster.
-The bike team uses three specially equipped Trek bikes which are able to be used during all shifts and all environments.
+To become a member of the bike team, the candidate officer must attend an intensive, four-day training program.
+This training teaches the officer advanced riding skills, offensive and defensive riding strategies, and basic bike maintenance.
+There are currently several certified bike officers at the UTC Police Department.

-The bike patrol program was initiated primarily for crime prevention; however, the department also wishes to use the bike program to promote bike safety and education through presentations and bike safety rodeos.
-The community and educational aspects of the bike program will be initiated to reinforce bike safety, to encourage children and parents to always wear helmets, you won’t see us without ours, and teach proper care and maintenance.
-If you are interested in learning about the bike program or organizing a bike rodeo please contact Field Training Officer Soyster at the University of Tennessee at Chattanooga Police Department at 423-425-4357.
+Although UTC Police's bike patrol program was initiated primarily for crime prevention, we also use it to promote bike safety and education.
+The community and educational aspects of the bike program should reinforce bike safety, encourage riders to always ride responsibly, and teach proper care and maintenance of bikes.
+If you are interested in learning about the bike patrol program at UTC, or would like to organize a bike safety presentation, please contact Marion Perkins at 423-425-2145.